 Released in 2018, the Nikon D3500 is the successor and undoubtedly the better version of the D3400.
 Despite being over three years old, it is one of the best digital cameras for beginners and offers excellent image quality for landscape, street, and party photography.

 The D3500 is compact and lightweight, with a powerful battery that lets you shoot for hours.
-It also supports the Bluetooth data transfer feature, allowing you to transfer footage in a matter of minutes.
+It also supports the Bluetooth data transfer feature, allowing you to transfer footage in minutes.
 However, as a downside, the Nikon D3500 does not feature an external mic jack.

-Regardless, this camera is equipped with nearly all the features a beginner would need to get started on their journey.
-Plus, the D3500’s affordability makes it far more accessible than some of Nikon’s other models.
+Regardless, this camera has nearly all the features a beginner would need to get started on their journey.
+The D3500’s affordability makes it far more accessible than some of Nikon’s other models.

 About the Nikon D5600

-When comparing Nikon cameras, the D5600 comes to the top of the list because of the camera’s additional modern technologies.
+The D5600 comes top of the list when comparing Nikon cameras because of the camera’s additional modern technologies.
 This camera belongs to the D5000 range of Nikon, which has evolved immensely over time.
-The line started with basic features initially, but now the features of the D5600 make photography more accessible.
+The line started with essential features initially, but now the features of the D5600 make photography more accessible.

 The smooth data transferring through the SnapBridge application saves the photographer from the hassle of sending pictures.
 You can’t go wrong with this camera between the wireless connectivity, rear screen LCD, and advanced camera settings.

 The Nikon D5600 is great for standard video capturing, action photography, sports photography, street photography, and so much more.
 Indeed, it is a one-of-a-kind camera that can be used to capture any event.
-While it is a little pricier than the D3500, the additional features this camera offers are worth the extra money.
+While it is a little pricier than the D3500, this camera’s additional features are worth the extra money.

 Similarities Between the Nikon D3500 and the Nikon d5600